 14. Saw (2004)

-When death knocks at one’s door, and he waits for it to embrace, probably the only thought that comes to mind that how well one has lived this life.
+When death knocks at one’s door, and he waits for it to embrace him, probably the only thought that comes to mind is how well one has lived this life.
 But how many have truly understood the purpose of this life?
 John Kramer, on his deathbed, thinks of this and concludes that until put into adverse situations, no one truly values this life.
 To inculcate this knowledge to value one’s life, he kidnaps a set of people and then tests their worth to live.
 The film is unquestionably gory, but at the same time, it offers thrills in abundance.
 Feel free to check it out here.

 13. The Disappearance of Alice Creed (2009)